|Trim Size / Pages||9 x 6 in / 464|

 While Kendra has been trying to adapt to her new life in the early nineteenth century, she is eager to use her skills as a twenty-first century FBI agent again.
 And she will need all her investigative prowess, because Sir Giles was not an average citizen.
 He was one of England’s most clever spymasters, whose life had been filled with intrigue and subterfuge.

 Kendra’s return to the gritty streets and glittering ballrooms of London takes her down increasingly dangerous paths.
-When more bodies are discovered, murdered in the same apparently ritualistic manner as Sir Giles, the American begins to realize that they are dealing with a killer with an agenda, whose mind has been twisted by rage and bitterness so that the price of a perceived betrayal is death.
+When another body is discovered, murdered in the same apparently ritualistic manner as Sir Giles, the American begins to realize that they are dealing with a killer with an agenda, whose mind has been twisted by rage and bitterness so that the price of a perceived betrayal is death.

 Julie McElwain began her journalistic career at California Apparel News, a weekly Los Angeles based trade newspaper.
 She has freelanced for numerous publications from professional photographers magazines to those following the fashion industry.
 Currently, Julie is West Coast Editor for Soaps In Depth, a national soap opera magazine covering the No. 1 daytime drama, The Young and the Restless.
 Julie lives in Long Beach, CA.